delta-incubator/delta-sharing-rs/README.md

   2. **Google GCP**

  To access the GCS Delta Table backend, you need to create a GCS service account.
-Once you've created the service account, you must configure the location of the GCP service account private key JSON.
+The location of the GCP service account private key JSON is specified by the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.
+If this variable is not set, the private key JSON file should be located at `~/.gcp/service-account-file.json`.

   3. **Microsoft Azure**